 In 1991 he was one of a small group of mostly academic writers who came together in Belfast in what became the Cadogan Group.
 It began as an informal forum for discussion among individuals who shared profound doubts about the London Government's policy on Northern Ireland, which appeared increasingly to be based on acceptance of a nationalist analysis of the problem.
 In an attempt to stimulate a more rational public debate, the Group decided to publish its submission to the Opsahl Commission as a pamphlet.
 It appeared in 1992 under the title Northern Limits: Boundaries of the Attainable in Northern Ireland Politics.

 In the introduction to Northern Limits the Group sought to distance itself from the traditional tribal groupings which dominate politics in the region by asserting its determination to discard any analysis or agenda stemming primarily from either a nationalist or a unionist philosophy.

-Because of his long experience in journalism Dennis Kennedy became the de facto editor and main writer of this pamphlet and the further nine which appeared between 1992 and 2005.
-While the individuals forming the group came from various political backgrounds, and the group itself had no affiliation to any political party, it was occasionally referred to, particularly by nationalists, as a ‘unionist think tank’.
+Because of his long experience in journalism Dennis Kennedy became the de facto editor of this pamphlet and of the further nine which appeared between 1992 and 2005.
+While the individuals forming the group came from various political backgrounds, and the group itself had no affiliation to any political party, it was occasionally referred to, particularly by nationalists, as a Unionist think tank.
 Dennis Kennedy consistently refused to accept a unionist label.In the 1990s he served a term on the Equal Opportunities Commission of Northern Ireland, and two terms as a member of the Council for Nature Conservation and the Countryside.
 He was President of the Irish Association for Economic, Cultural and Social Affairs 2000-01, and President of the Belfast Literary Society, 2006-07.